Bear's Guide to learning Japanese

 The road continues

 Now that we have a good grasp on the basic Japanese writing system, it's time to move on to something a little more interesting in my opinion: how the language works, AKA grammar.
-Tae Kim's Japanese guide to Japanese grammar is my absolute favourite resource that I have.
+Tae Kim's Japanese guide to Japanese grammar is my absolute favourite resource that I'll include here.
 It feels much more like a cool and kind Japanese teacher than a bunch of words on a screen or paper.
-It covers pretty much everything you need to go from absolute beginner, to a confident and knowledgeable speaker, with a very seamless and smooth transition.
-And for those with an Android device there's a neat little app that contains the whole guide plus a couple more useful tools.
-All cost and ad free of course.
+It covers pretty much everything there is from total beginner to the more advanced topics, with a very seamless and smooth transition and a thourough but easy to understand explanation.
+It does not promise you to "speak fluent Japanese in 30 days" but it will give you a rock solid foundation.
+And for those with an Android device there's a neat little application that contains the whole guide plus a couple more useful tools.
+All cost and ad free of course because I genuinely care about you and your well-being.

 Once again, my personal advice is to take it slow.
-The guide is divided into many small sections as to not overwhelm you.
+Tae Kim's guide is divided into many small sections as to not overwhelm you.
 Start with the Introduction & Writing System sections and become more familiar with the language and why it works the way it does.
-After that, you may start on Basic Grammar, which is where the real fun starts.
-This is also where you'll get your first taste of a lot of common Kanji, which I'll talk about more into the Kanji part of my guide.
+After that, you may learn at your own pace as the guide encourages going back and forth to cement the concepts you learned in your head.

 Currently under construction.
 Come back later when there's more stuff to see.